Peloton files publicly for IPO – TechCrunch

 Peloton, founded in 2012, raised $550 million in venture capital funding last year at a valuation of $4.15 billion.
 The startup, which initially struggled greatly to convince venture capitalists of its vision, has since inspired a new wave of fitness tech companies to launch, including a smart mirror company appropriately named “Mirror.”

 In total, Peloton has raised $994 million in venture capital funding, according to PitchBook.
-Its S-1 filing lists CP Interactive Fitness, TCV, Tiger, True Ventures and Fidelity as principal stakeholders, or investors with at least a 5% stake in the company.
+Its S-1 filing lists CP Interactive Fitness (5.4% pre-IPO stake) — an entity connected to the private equity firm Catterton — TCV (6.7%), Tiger Global (19.8%), True Ventures (12%) and Fidelity Investments (6.8%) as principal stakeholders, or investors with at least a 5% stake in the company.

 Goldman Sachs & Co. and J.P.
 Morgan Securities are managing the IPO as lead underwriters.